edtroleis/docker-certified-associated-2022/orchestration.md

 - serving swarm mode http api endpoints using a raft implementation, the managers maintain a consistent internal state of the entire swarm and all the services running on it
 - Docker recommends you implement an odd number of nodes according to your organization's high-availability requirements
-- an n manager cluster tolarates the loss of at most (n-1)/2 managers
+- an n manager cluster tolarates the loss of at most (n-1)/2 managers.
+Manager up nodes must be > 50% to cluster stay up.
 - default address pool used by swarm for global scope overlay network: 10.0.0.1/8

 ```